 Ambulatory (outpatient) care encompasses services provided to patients who are not admitted to a hospital or nursing home.
 Traditional outpatient settings include clinics, medical practices, hospital outpatient departments, and emergency departments.
 Nontraditional settings, such as home health care, ambulatory surgery centers, urgent care centers, diagnostic imaging centers, rehabilitation and sports medicine centers, and clinical laboratories, have emerged and are seeing substantial growth.
-The latest innovation in ambulatory care is the retail clinic, a small clinic operated in a retail store (such as Walmart) or pharmacy (such as CVS or Walgreens) and staffed by a physician assistant or nurse practitioner.
+The latest innovation in ambulatory care is the retail clinic, a small clinic operated in a retail store (such as Wal-Mart) and staffed by a physician assistant or nurse practitioner.
+Compared to hospital-based services, these innovative settings offer patients more amenities and convenience and, in many situations, lower prices.
+For example, urgent care and ambulatory surgery centers are typically less expensive than their hospital counterparts because hospitals have higher overhead costs.
+(The same lower-cost logic applies to urgent care centers and retail clinics compared to medical practices.)